QLoRa: Fine-Tune a Large Language Model on Your GPU

 Fine-tuning models with billions of parameters is now possible on consumer hardware

 Most large language models (LLM) are too big to be fine-tuned on consumer hardware.
-For instance, to fine-tune a 65 billion parameters model we need more than 780 Gb of GPU memory.
-This is equivalent to ten A100 80 Gb GPUs.
+For instance, to fine-tune a 65 billion parameter model we need more than 780 GB of GPU memory.
+This is equivalent to ten A100 80 GB GPUs.
 In other words, you would need cloud computing to fine-tune your models.

 Now, with QLoRa (Dettmers et al., 2023), you could do it with only one A100.

-In this blog post, I will introduce QLoRa.
-I will briefly describe how it works and we will see how to use it to fine-tune a GPT model with 20 billion parameters, on your GPU.
+In this article, I introduce QLoRA.
+I describe how it works and we show how to use it to fine-tune a GPT model with 20 billion parameters, on your GPU.

-LoRa adds a tiny amount of trainable parameters, i.e., adapters, for each layer of the LLM and freezes all the original parameters.
-For fine-tuning, we only have to update the adapter weights which significantly reduces the memory footprint.
+LoRA adds a tiny amount of trainable parameters, i.e., an adapter, for each layer of the LLM and freezes all the original parameters.
+For fine-tuning, we only have to update the adapter weights which significantly reduces memory consumption.

-QLoRa goes three steps further by introducing: 4-bit quantization, double quantization, and the exploitation of nVidia unified memory for paging.
+QLoRA goes three steps further by introducing 4-bit quantization, double quantization, and the exploitation of NVIDIA’s unified memory for paging.

 In a few words, each one of these steps works as follows: